Conner-Eilenfeldt/CSE360_TeamProject/README.md

 Also, the TextALot will provide errors output, including errors made in format instructions and file not found.
 Any special characters used when saving will display error.

 A user is required to select a .txt file as an input file.
-User must enter “.txt” when opening file.
+User must enter “.txt” when opening file as well as the directory it is stored in.
-Also, it is saved in project folder.
+Example:	C:\Users\myName\Documents\TeamProject\InputFile.txt

+When saving, the file is saved in the same folder as the jar file.
 When saving, user does not need to enter “.txt”.
 Column resets line limit to 80 characters.
 Line limit cannot be modified while column is on.